Banner: What's in demand?

 Leisure and hospitality

-Employment in leisure and hospitality changed little in January.
-Leisure and hospitality added an average of 24,000 jobs per month in 2024, which was about half the average monthly gain of 47,000 in 2023.
+Employment in leisure and hospitality changed little in March, which is a big slowdown of job growth in restaurants, hotels, and other establishments: leisure and hospitality added an average of 24,000 jobs per month in 2024, which was about half the average monthly gain of 47,000 in 2023.

 Learn more about this field in this overview video of hospitality and tourism or explore hospitality and tourism careers.